Attention-based Quantum Tomography

-To explore the scalability of the AQT, we reconstruct the density matrix for a 6-qubit GHZ state, already beyond the tomography functionality offered in Qiskit (see Fig.~\ref{fig:6qb}, and the density matrix included as supplemental file with this submission).
+To further demonstrate the characterization ability of AQT, we reconstruct the density matrix for a 6-qubit GHZ state, already beyond the tomography functionality offered in Qiskit (see Fig.~\ref{fig:6qb}).
 We use classically generated data sampled from the noise-free GHZ state rather than data from IBMQ.
 (This is due in part to limited number of POVM measurements publicly accessible with IBMQ.)
-For the 6-qubit reconstruction, we use a total of 20,000 measurements.
-The reconstructed IC-POVM probability distribution $p_1$ (see Eq.~\eqref{eq:FC}) is in excellent agreement with the GHZ state, as expected from Fig.~\ref{fig:RNN-attention}.
+The reconstructed density matrix in Fig.~\ref{fig:6qb} uses a total of 200,000 measurements and has quantum fidelity 0.977.
+The reconstructed IC-POVM probability distribution $p_1$ (see Eq.~\eqref{eq:FC}) is in excellent agreement with the GHZ state, as expected from Fig.~\ref{fig2}a.
 Namely, achieving classical fidelity of $F_C=0.99$, which directly measures the accuracy of $p_1$ reconstruction, for a 6-qubit state requires even fewer than the 3,000 measurements required for the 10-qubit state.
-On the other hand, the reconstruction of the full density matrix $\rho_1$ shows noise even with 20,000 measurements, though it is still in reasonable agreement with the GHZ state.
-In general, an accurate reconstruction of $\rho_1$ requires much more data and computing time than an accurate reconstruction of $p_1$, since even small errors in $p_1$ are amplified into large errors in $\rho_1$.
+On the other hand, the reconstruction of the full density matrix $\rho_1$ shows noise even with 200,000 measurements, though it is still in reasonable agreement with the GHZ state.
+(See Supplement ``Reconstruction of Dicke states'' demonstrating reconstruction of simulated 3- and 6-qubit Dicke states with 2700 and 72,900 measurements for comparison) In general, an accurate reconstruction of $\rho_1$ requires much more data and computing time than an accurate reconstruction of $p_1$, since even small errors in $p_1$ are amplified into large errors in $\rho_1$.
 This is a restatement of the well-known fact that classical fidelity is an upper bound on quantum (exact) fidelity.
-Error-scaling analysis in the number of samples is in general NP-hard \cite{suess2016} and remains an open question in AQT.
+Exact error-scaling analysis in the number of samples is in general NP-hard \cite{suess2016} and remains an open question in AQT.
+The scaling of the POVM probability mean-squared error (MSE) in sample size $N_s$ for the 6-qubit GHZ state suggests that the AQT error scaling is comparable to statistical scaling MSE $\sim N_s^{-0.5}$, but with a significant reduction in overall magnitude compared to directly using the data.
+(See Supplement ``Transformer advantage'' for a detailed discussion of error scaling in sample size in AQT)